gg-dema/Git_merge/README.md

 There is also a part for the multiple model merging, but i was unable to reproduce the performance of the paper over this part

+Ps: the dataloaders and the datasets are inside some dictionary, check the functions body for understand if the input should be a dictionary (run on both train and test set) or should be a single dataloader